b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 `start:step:stop` syntax (`collect(1:2:end)` returns a vector of indices like `[1, 3, 5, 7, ..., 97, 99]`).

-One last remark, You can change the elements that are in the vector like this.
+One last remark, You can change the elements that are in a vector like this.

 ```jl
 s = """